 The PCGFMP determines how overfishing and OY are determined for all Pacific Coast groundfish stocks and provides measures by which the fisheries are managed in order to prevent overfishing and achieve OY.
-The proposed actions do not increase the risk of overfishing cowcod south of 40°10' N. lat., shortbelly rockfish, nor any other actively-managed stock or stock complex.
-The fundamental objective of the proposed actions is to remove regulatory barriers to better achieve OY.
+The proposed actions do not increase the risk of overfishing cowcod south of 40°10' N lat., shortbelly rockfish, nor any other actively-managed stock or stock complex.
+The fundamental objective of the proposed actions is to remove regulatory barriers to better achieve OY of target species while continuing to minimize bycatch of incidental species.